blinklet/learning/data-science/sqlalchemy-minimum.md

 pprint(inspector.get_columns("Album"))
 ```

-When you run the code, you see that the *get_columns()* method returns a list of dictionaries which contain information about each column in the table.
-"Album".
+When you run the code, you see that the *get_columns()* method returns a list.
+Each item in the list is a dictionary that contains information about a column in the *Album* table.

 ```python
 [{'autoincrement': 'auto',